2,000+ Certified. Become The Next 8(a) Success Story!

 your business based upon your unique circumstances.
-Along with this progress report we provide various data collection worksheets, templates and samples that will assist you in providing or collecting some of the information requested.
+Along with this progress report we provide data collection worksheets, templates and samples that will assist you in providing or collecting some of the information requested.
 We also provide you with access to a secure location to upload the requested information/documents to.

-We prepare and complete your entire SBA 8(a) Application forms, attachments and supporting enclosures.
+We review, prepare and complete your entire SBA 8(a) Application forms, attachments and supporting enclosures that might be required.
 We also assist in preparing the 2-year waiver, if needed, and the narrative statement of